 1) Trader Joe’s: Encourage Your Customer Service Team to Create Personalized Experiences

-Trader Joe’s is a popular American grocery store chain known for its unique and high-quality products, affordable prices, and distinctive store environment.
-Founded in 1967 by Joe Coulombe, the chain has grown to over 500 locations across the United States – and one of the reasons is because of they strive to offer a unique shopping experience.
+Trader Joe’s is a popular American grocery store chain known for its unique, high-quality products, affordable prices, and distinctive store environment.
+Founded in 1967 by Joe Coulombe, the chain has grown to over 500 locations across the United States, and one reason is that they strive to offer a unique shopping experience.

 Take a look at this incredible customer service example of Trader Joe’s: